50 Best Places to Live in the United States

 Manchester, New Hampshire

 The largest city in New Hampshire, Manchester is also a great place for employees, voted the seventh-best metropolitan area for income growth by the Equality of Opportunity Project.
 And you’ll be able to save some of that money, too since New Hampshire doesn’t have a state sales tax.
-To pay even less in taxes, here are the 13 tax secrets every homeowner should know.

 You won’t need help getting your 10,000 steps per day if you live in Lansing.
 The city prides itself on its walkability, with miles of bike and foot trails winding through the downtown area.
 The most popular is the boardwalk that runs along the river and connects Michigan State University to the rest of the city, which benefits from the Big 10 school’s ample resources and amenities.